-I am a 68-years old, transsexual American woman of Jewish heritage, currently living in Linz, Austria with my Austrian partner.
+I am a 68-years old, transsexual American woman of Jewish heritage, currently living in Vienna with my Austrian partner.
 As I have time and good enough health to do some exploring and because I speak German I set off on a 6 week bicycle tour through Bavaria in late June, 2016, mostly staying with Servas hosts.
 I had previously traveled extensively in Germany both with Servas and Couchsurfing and found German hosts to be extraordinarily considerate and generous.
 This is a teaser story to encourage you to consider attempting something of the sort.

 Unlike other long-distance bicyclists, I care not how far or fast I travel.
 I simply wish to enjoy beautiful landscapes, art, and architecture as well as get to know other open-minded travelers.
 I only planned a week or so in advance.
 I purchased a smart phone after a decade of diehard resistance because it allowed me to instantly access the German Servas Host list as well as email them on the road, which the phone’s GPS allowed me to more easily navigate.
 I did not take along a bicycle map nor load fancy apps on the phone, relying on tourist information cycle maps as I went along, traveling by the motto: „Less is More.“